hyuunnn/Hyara/README.md

 ![Version](https://img.shields.io/badge/version-2.0-blue.svg?cacheSeconds=2592000)

-> Hyara is a Yara rule generator that supports various disassemblers.
+> Hyara is plugin that provides convenience when writing yararule.
 >
 > The plugin is currently undergoing a major revision!